nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### List out all available commands : `help`

-Shows a list of all available commands for use in the app, with format example.
+Opens a help window containing a link to this User Guide and a list of all available commands for use in the app, with format example.

 Format: `help`